 Leo Guardado, New York City (USA)

-Born in El Salvador in 1981, Leo is an assistant professor at Fordham University.
-His academic formation is in systematic theology and peace studies (University of Notre Dame), with a particular focus on forced displacement and migration from Central America.
-His first monograph is tentatively titled Church as Sanctuary: Reconstituting the Religious Tradition of Refuge in an Age of Forced Displacement.
-Other recent publications include “Sanctuary for Asylum Seekers” (Theological Studies, 2021) and “Teología de la Liberación: Nuevas Presencias, Nuevas Búsquedas,” (Paginas, 2021).
+Born in El Salvador, Leo is an assistant professor at Fordham University.
+His academic formation is in systematic theology and peace studies (University of Notre Dame), with a focus on forced displacement and migration from Central America.
+His first monograph is titled Church as Sanctuary: Reconstructing Refuge in an Age of Forced Displacement (Orbis, 2023).
+Other publications include “Sanctuary for Asylum Seekers” (Theological Studies, 2021), “Theologians in the Field: ‘Dices que eres un teólogo, ¿ cuál es tu practica?’”
+(Journal of Moral Theology, 2023), “Oscar Romero, Patron Saint of Church Asylum” (Louvain Studies, 2022), and “Teología de la Liberación: Nuevas Presencias, Nuevas Búsquedas,” (Paginas, 2021).
 He has worked at the US-Mexico border with dioceses, parishes, and NGO’s, collaborated with the US conference of Catholic bishops (USCCB) on migration initiatives, and is currently engaged in ethnographic research in New York City on indigenous healing practices among migrant communities.
-Other research interests include early church monasticism, Cistercian spirituality, Christian mysticism, the relationship between structural violence and health, and the impact of surveillance technologies on processes of concientización.
+Other research interests include early church monasticism, Cistercian spirituality, Christian mysticism, the relationship between structural violence and health, and the impact of surveillance technologies on migrant communities.

 Gianluca Montaldi, Roma (Italy)